Centennial Explosion Hazy Double IPA

 Brewing beer is the process of combining a starch source (in this case, a malt brewing extract) with yeast.
 Once combined, the yeast eats the sugars in the malt, producing alcohol and carbon dioxide (CO2).
 This process is called fermentation.

-1.Remove the yeast packet from under the lid of the cans of Brewing Extract (you won’t be using this), then place the unopened cans and BrewMax LME in hot tap water.
+1.Remove the yeast packet from under the lid of the cans of Brewing Extract, then place the unopened cans and BrewMax LME in hot tap water.

 2.Place 2 packets of the Centennial pellet hops into a hop sack tying them closed, then trim away excess material.